 Sentries (localized as "robotic turrets") are placeables that can automatically detect, track, and attack target under certain conditions.
 Storing a ranged weapon inside a sentry allows it to use that weapon when attacking target.

 This inherits the StorageAsset class.

-Type enum (Sentry)

-Build enum (Sentry, Sentry_Freeform)
+Type enum (Sentry) Useable enum (Barricade) Build enum (Sentry, Sentry_Freeform) ID uint16: Must be a unique identifier.

 18.42.2 Sentry Asset Properties